EmpPowiUDE/NovalandGuide/docs/source/installation.rst

 GitHub
 ========================
 The project is uploaded to Github.
-The first step is to Sign in or to create an account on GitHub.
+The first is to Sign in or to create an account on GitHub.
 Download GitHub for your Computer.

 .. code-block:: console